 Mold coverage on Contractor's Commercial General Liability or Pollution Liability policy is available, but is generally difficult to obtain.
-If this type of insurance is desired because of project conditions, the Owner should seek the advice of insurance counsel, and appropriate modifications should be made to the insurance exhibit for the Owner-Contractor or Owner-Construction Manager as Constructor agreements.
+If this type of insurance is desired because of project conditions, the Owner should seek the advice of insurance counsel and appropriate modifications should be made to the 2019 insurance exhibit for A132.